ama-team/voxengine-scenario-framework/README.md

 for higher readability*

 First of all, scenario has three auxiliary properties describing itself.
-They are completely optional, but will save you a lot of debugging time.
+They are completely optional, but may save you some debugging time.

 ```yml
 id: <string, optional>